Marvel's Disney+ Day special offers first looks at Canadian-led She-Hulk and Ms. Marvel, new show announcements

 To start, we got confirmation of brand-new, previously unannounced animated series: Spider-Man: Freshman Year, Marvel Zombies and a revival of the ’90s X-Men: The Animated Series.

-Further, Marvel formally unveiled two previously reported but unconfirmed titles: the live-action WandaVision spin-off Agatha: House of Darkness with Kathryn Hahn and Echo, a spin-off of this month’s Hawkeye featuring Alaqua Cox.
+Further, Marvel formally unveiled two previously reported but unconfirmed titles: the live-action WandaVision spin-off Agatha: House of Harkness with Kathryn Hahn and Echo, a spin-off of this month’s Hawkeye, featuring Alaqua Cox.

 Beyond that, Marvel offered a new clip from Hawkeye, which stars Jeremy Renner and Hailee Steinfeld, and Ms. Marvel, starring Canada’s own Iman Vellani.
 A first look at the Oscar Isaac-led Moon Knight and She-Hulk with Canada’s own Tatiana Maslany were also revealed.